-The private adjudication process presumes that the parties cannot agree on some or all of the issues and require a prompt decision from an experienced lawyer or retired judge.
+The private adjudication process presumes that the parties cannot agree on some or all of the issues and require a prompt decision from an experienced lawyer.
 The adjudicator’s decision may be used by the parties as guidance to come to an agreement or may be used as the basis of a final decision which ultimately will be subject to the approval of the probate court.

 The private adjudication process generally requires blocks of time contingent upon the complexity of the contested issues.
 Private adjudication time blocks are generally scheduled for half days, or four (4) hours.

 The cost to litigate issues in the probate court tends to be higher than the cost to participate in private adjudication.
-The experienced attorney or retired judge, acting as a private adjudicator, could schedule a hearing on contested issues substantially faster than a hearing before a judge in the probate court.
+The experienced attorney, acting as a private adjudicator, could schedule a hearing on contested issues substantially faster than a hearing before a judge in the probate court.
 The accelerated process of adjudication substantially reduces the additional costs of the parties legal fees as compared to the protracted court litigation.

-An experienced attorney or retired judge, acting as a private adjudicator, will render a decision on contested issues presented by the parties.
+An experienced attorney, acting as a private adjudicator, will render a decision on contested issues presented by the parties.
 This decision may be used as the basis of a later agreement by the parties or may be presented by the parties for the court’s consideration or adoption.